opendatacube/datacube-explorer/README.md

 See the ODC documentation for config and [datacube environments](https://datacube-core.readthedocs.io/en/latest/user/config.html#runtime-config)

+### How can I set different timezone

+Datacube-explorer default timezone is configured to: `Australia/Darwin`.

+To configure the instance to a different timezone, the following configuration needs to be applied:

+- `os.environment` variable `CUBEDASH_DEFAULT_TIMEZONE`
+- `app.config` variable `CUBEDASH_DEFAULT_TIMEZONE`

 ### Can I add custom scripts or text to the page (such as analytics)?

 Create one of the following `*.env.html` files: